danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ## Support My Work

-By [becoming a sponsor][Sponsors], you directly support the development & improvement of my various [open-source projects][OpenSource].
+By [becoming a sponsor][Sponsors], you directly support the development and continuous improvements of my various [open-source projects][OpenSource].

 ## Getting started